varya/varya.github.com/content/pages/1--design-systems/hands-on-workshop/index.md

     help of their library, and driven by an effective process to ensure smooth updates.
 ---

-Full-day workshop about building design system and pattern library (React) in a multidisciplinary team.
+Full-day workshop about building a design system and a pattern library (React) in a multidisciplinary team.

 In the workshop, teams start by creating a visual design language to share.
 Together, they go through the iterative design process and build modular UI for the product.
 Teams implement a pattern library using React and optionally